romanrodriguez/hangman-game-api/README.md

     - Parameters: None
     - Returns: ScoreForms.
     - Description: Returns all Scores in the database (unordered).

+ - **get_high_scores**
+    - Path: 'high_scores'
+    - Method: GET
+    - Parameters: Total number of records stored
+    - Returns: All scores ranked by wins on top and after by least amount of attempts to win.
+    - Description: Can tell who has won the most games and times players have tried to win.

+ - **get_user_rankings**
+    - Path: 'user/rankings'
+    - Method: GET
+    - Parameters: None
+    - Returns: Players that have played games displayed by ranking (win ratio)
+    - Description: Ranks the performance of each player.

  - **get_user_scores**
     - Path: 'scores/user/{user_name}'
     - Method: GET